Canada Inter-Province Robot Individual

 About the Robots

-The robots play 2/1, GIB style.
+The robots used are the latest BBO Ben, an AI bridge robot that plays 2/1 GIB-style bidding.
 You can click on any bid to view its explanation or hover over possible bids to see how your robot partner will interpret them.
-Understanding these explanations helps prevent bidding misunderstandings.
+However, since this is an AI-driven robot, it may occasionally deviate from standard GIB logic and make alternative choices.

 © 2025 Bridge Base On Line, LLC.